leafo/scssphp/index.md

 If you just want to start serving compiled `scss` files as quick as possible then start here.

-**scssphp** comes with a easy to use class that automatically compiles modified `scss` files and serves them from a directory you specify.
+**scssphp** comes with an easy to use class that automatically compiles modified `scss` files and serves them from a directory you specify.

 Create a file, like `style.php`: